 Administrative design review is required for development subject to compliance with the form-based standards adopted pursuant to this chapter.
 The city shall review applications in accordance with NBMC 18.34 Design Standards and Guidelines.
-In addition, for certain uses specified in a zoning district, administrative use permit approval may be required in accordance with NBMC 18.34 Conditional Uses, conditional use permit approval may be required in accordance with NBMC 18.34, site plan approval, or binding site plan approval may be required in accordance with NBMC 18.14 Site Plans
+In addition, for certain uses specified in a zoning district, administrative conditional use permit approval may be required in accordance with NBMC 18.24 Conditional Uses, conditional use permit approval may be required in accordance with NBMC 18.34 Design Standards and Guidelines, site plan approval, or binding site plan approval may be required in accordance with NBMC 18.14 Site Plans